jbakse/Systems_Lab/docs/assignment_futures.md

 ### Case Study Constraints

 - Create a ~200 word written user scenario explaining your products general use.
-- Create a storyboard explaining your products general use.
+- Create a storyboard explaining your product's general use.
 - Create a rendering showcasing your product.

 ### Presentation Contraint